gaepdit/iaip/iaip-website/www/changelog/index.md

 [2014](changelog-2014.html) |
 [2013](changelog-2013.html)

+## Version 7.4.0 <span>(12-Jun-2025)</span>

+* A new feature has been added to enable automatically sending the initial notification email for annual permit fees.
+* AIRS numbers can now be entered using a simpler format: try typing "51-7" instead of "051-00007" into an AIRS number field.
+* Some bugs were fixed.

 ## Version 7.3.6 <span>(29-Apr-2025)</span>

 * This update includes a minor fix that attempts to provide a more stable database connection.